A Supersymmetry Primer: Concluding remarks

+It is also worth nothing that most of the {\em other} theories that had been put forward as solutions to the hierarchy problem are in no better shape than supersymmetry is, given the discovery of the 125 GeV Higgs boson as well as the lack of other evidence for exotic physics at the LHC in the runs at 7 and 8 TeV.
+In fact, many of the competitors to supersymmetry in this regard have now been eliminated.
+Therefore, based on a belief that the hierarchy problem needs a solution at the TeV scale, and the alternatives are less than compelling, I personally maintain a guarded optimism that supersymmetry will be discovered at the LHC in the higher energy runs that have just begun.

-The experimental verification of supersymmetry will not be an end, but rather a revolution in high energy physics.
+If supersymmetry is experimentally verified, the discovery will not be an end, but rather a beginning in high energy physics.
 It seems likely to present us with questions and challenges that we can only guess at presently.
 The measurement of sparticle masses, production cross-sections, and decay modes will rule out some models for supersymmetry breaking and lend credence to others.
 We will be able to test the principle of $R$-parity conservation, the idea that supersymmetry has something to do with the dark matter, and possibly make connections to other aspects of cosmology including baryogenesis and inflation.
-Other fundamental questions, like the origin of the $\mu$ parameter and the rather peculiar hierarchical structure of the Yukawa couplings may be brought into sharper focus with the discovery of the MSSM spectrum.
+Other fundamental questions, like the origin of the $\mu$ parameter and the rather peculiar hierarchical structure of the Yukawa couplings may be brought into sharper focus with the discovery of superpartners.
 Understanding the precise connection of supersymmetry to the electroweak scale will surely open the window to even deeper levels of fundamental physics.